 - 1. Safety is the highest priority.
 Designs will be evaluated for safety by the industry judges and unsafe use of pneumatics will not be allowed in the competition. - 2.
-The standard available shop air pressure ranges between 110-120.
+The standard available shop air pressure ranges between 110-120 PSI.
 This is what will be available at each competition site. - 3.
-Using the frame as a conduit for the pneumatic plumbing/air supply must be reviewed by Ernie Parker and/or the team's mentor. - 4.
+Using the frame as a conduit for the pneumatic plumbing/air supply must be reviewed by the technical liaison and/or the team's mentor. - 4.
 Each team can use either a small electric compressor or pneumatic reservoir to create or store pneumatic pressure. - 5.
-The maximum pressure in the reservoir is limited to 150 but the system should be operated at 100 PSI or less for safety. - 6.
-If an air reservoir is used, it can be recharged before each challenge event to the maximum allowable pressure. - 7.
-Each team will be able to order up to \$500 of pneumatic components to help complete their pneumatic circuits. - 8.
-Refer to the component list on the Vehicle Challenge website. - 9.
-Norgren can supply components of other sizes/options upon request. - 10.
-Teams are encouraged to view the educational webinar covering the use of pneumatics and possible applications that is posted on the Vehicle Challenge website.
-Note: pneumatic parking brake applications will not be eligible for award. - 11.
-Email Jared Amundson at jared.amundson@imi-precision.com to place a pneumatics order. - 12.
+The maximum pressure in the reservoir is limited to 150 PSI but the system should be operated at 100 PSI or less for safety. - 6.
+If an air reservoir is used, it can be recharged before each competition event to the maximum allowable pressure. - 7.
+Each team will be able to order up to \$500 of pneumatic components to help complete their pneumatic circuits.

+- 8. Refer to the component list on the Vehicle Challenge website. - 9.
+IMI can supply components of other sizes/options upon request. - Teams are encouraged to view the educational webinar entitled "IMI, Use of Pneumatics and Applications" covering the use of pneumatics and possible applications that is posted on the Vehicle Challenge website. - 11.
+Pneumatic parking brake applications will not be eligible for this award. - 12.
+Email Jared Amundson at jared.amundson@imi-precision.com to place a pneumatics order. - 13.
 The deadline to order pneumatic components is January 31.

-BEST USE OF ELECTRONICS, Sponsored by IFP Motion Solutions, Inc.
+BEST USE OF ELECTRONICS, Sponsored by IFP Motion Solutions Inc.

 The challenge is to incorporate industry grade electronics on to the vehicle to assist in the function of the vehicle.
 This is not required, but teams are encouraged to explore industry electronic applications.
-The use of electronics will be evaluated and scored by the Industry Judges.
+The use of electronics will be evaluated and scored by the industry judges.
 The judges will evaluate based on the team's ability to display a safe, innovative application that enhances the design of the vehicle.
 The winning team from both competition sites will be awarded \$1,000 each.
 Funds will be distributed directly to team participants.

-- 1. To be considered for award, teams must display a safe, innovative application that enhances the design of the vehicle.
-Funds will be distributed directly to team participants. - 2.
-Teams are encouraged to view the educational webinar covering the use of electronics and possible applications that is posted on the Vehicle Challenge website.
+- 1. To be considered for the award, teams must display a safe, innovative application that enhances the design of the vehicle.
+Funds will be distributed directly to team participants. - Teams are encouraged to view the educational webinar entitled "IFP Motion Solutions, Use of Electronics" covering the use of electronics and possible applications that is posted on the Vehicle Challenge website.